Why this blog

 Why write here?

 Because after all the building, thinking, doubting, rewriting, rethinking — I need a space.
+A space to leave traces.
+Not just ideas, but hesitations, blind spots, and flashes of clarity.

+This blog is a kind of external memory.
+An unflattering mirror.
 A place to stitch together the pieces of what I’m building — both technically and internally.